Montagu William Douglas

-Lt.
-Col Montagu William Douglas CSI, CIE.
+Montagu William Douglas CSI, CIE.
 (1863 – February 1957) was a British soldier and colonial administrator in India.
-As the Assistant District Commissioner in the Punjab, he investigated the attempted murder allegation made by Henry Martyn Clark against Mirza Ghulam Ahmad, the founder of the Ahmadiyya movement.
+As the assistant district commissioner in the Punjab, he investigated the attempted murder allegation made by Henry Martyn Clark against Mirza Ghulam Ahmad, the founder of the Ahmadiyya movement.
 Ahmad later declared him to be the "Pilate of our time", superior to the original.

 In his later life he was a noted advocate of the Oxfordian theory of Shakespeare authorship and was president of the Shakespeare Fellowship for many years.

 Early life and career

-He was born to Edward Douglas, (1831–1867) and Annie Arbuthnot, (b.
-1831).
+He was born to Edward Douglas, (1831–1867) and Annie Arbuthnot, (born 1831).
 In February 1884 he joined the 1st Battalion, North Staffordshire Regiment, switching to the Indian army in 1887.
 He was promoted to captain in 1895.

-In 1891, Douglas married Helen Mary Isabelle Downer (b.
-1863).
-They had three children, Edward Montagu Douglas (b.
-1891), Major Archibald Stair Montagu Douglas, MM, (1897–1974), and Helen Elizabeth Douglas (b.
-1893).
+In 1891, Douglas married Helen Mary Isabelle Downer (born 1863).
+They had three children, Edward Montagu Douglas (born 1891), Major Archibald Stair Montagu Douglas, MM, (1897–1974), and Helen Elizabeth Douglas (born 1893).